Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Statistical Inference with Knowledge Transfer

-Condition \ref{cond:weighted lasso}-\ref{cond:density estimation} actually generalize the assumptions in \cite{belloni2019valid} to the transfer setting.
+Conditions \ref{cond:moment conditions}-\ref{cond:density estimation} generalize the assumptions of single-study version in \cite{belloni2019valid} to the transfer setting.
+Condition \ref{cond:moment conditions} set up the moment requirements for approximation error $r_i^{(k)}$, where each source's quantity $r_i^{(k)}$ is linked to the whole sample size $\nc$.
 Condition \ref{cond:weighted lasso} follows the original settings, providing the necessary requirements for establishing convergence rates of weighted Lasso estimators $\{\wtheta^{(k)}\}_{k \in \{0\} \cup \bc}$.
-Condition \ref{cond:weighted lasso} (ii) is to assume the projection parameter $\btheta^{(k)}_0$ in \eqref{projection} can be approximated by the sparse vector $\btheta^{(k)}$ up to a small error. while Condition \ref{cond:weighted lasso} (iii) imposes necessary mild moment conditions on the variables $f_i^{(k)}\bx^{(k)}_{i,j}v_{0i}^{(k)}$.
-Condition \ref{cond:moment conditions} set up the moment requirements for approximation error $r_i^{(k)}$.
-Since the debiased sample size $\nc$ is larger than the target size $n_0$, Condition \ref{cond:moment conditions} (ii) and (iii) have to link each source's quantity $r_i^{k}$ to the whole sample size $\nc$.
-Admittedly, due to the need of approximate orthogonality, each $\mathbb{E} [f_i^{(k)}v_{0i}^{(k)}r_i^{(k)}] = \mathbb{E} [f_i^{(k)}x_{i1}^{(k)}v_{0i}^{(k)} \delta_1^{(k)}] = \mathbb{E} [(f_i^{(k)} (\bx^{(k)}_{i,-1} )^{\top} \btheta_0^{(k)} + v_{0i}^{(k)}) v_{0i}^{(k)}\delta_1^{(k)}] = \mathbb{E} [(v_{0i}^{(k)})^2 ] \delta_1^{(k)}$ needs to very small, where a sufficient condition is $\delta^{(k)}_1=o(n_\bc^{-1/2})$.
-This requirement is understandable since we need smaller parameter contrast for better normality results, plus we don't have any approaches to remove this error.
-Condition \ref{cond:density estimation} is for the estimation of the conditional density at $(\tau \pm h_k)$-th quantiles, where the approximately sparse QR model is assumed around the quantile index $\tau$.
-All of these conditions follow the corresponding version of single-study case established in \cite{belloni2019valid}.
+Condition \ref{cond:density estimation} is for the estimation of the conditional density at $(\tau \pm h^{(k)})$-th quantiles, where the approximately sparse QR model is assumed around the quantile index $\tau$.

+\begin{remark} Since our inference framework perform debiasing on the transferable source studies, this naturally requires the debiased component across studies to be very similar, which is relatively strict than the similarity requirement for estimation in Theorem \ref{thm:convergence}.
+As in Condition 7 (iii), each term $\mathbb{E} [f_i^{(k)}v_{0i}^{(k)}r_i^{(k)}] = \mathbb{E} [(v_{0i}^{(k)})^2 ] \delta_1^{(k)}$ needs be sufficient small with order $o(1/\sqrt{n_{\bc}})$.
+Nevertheless, this assumption is reasonable to hold in many practical scenarios.
+For instance, in multi-source genetic studies, researchers are often interested in estimating the common effect of a specific genetic variant on a phenotype across different sources \citep{michailidou2017association, kunkle2019genetic}.
+In practice, we further propose a quality control procedure in Section 8.1.4 of supplementary materials.
+The procedure ensures that if the similarity of the coefficient of interest is not well supported, one should instead debias on the target study only. \end{remark}